-When you're walking on any flooring material, whether in your home or commercial space - regardless of what type of material they're made out of - they will soon show wear and tear.
-This holds true for polished stone as well; marble is no exception.
-Even though the surfaces are much thinner than floors and less likely to accumulate damage over time, certain types such as those installed in bathrooms or kitchens often don't hold up against daily tasks.
-Eventually, these surfaces will become scratched and worn down until they're just not shiny anymore.
-There might be accidental spills from time to time, which can only worsen if done onto a high-quality finish such as marble or travertine.
+This holds true for natural stone as well; marble is no exception.
+Even though the surfaces are much thinner than floors and less likely to accumulate damage over time, certain types such as those installed in bathrooms or kitchens often don’t hold up against daily tasks.
+Eventually, these surfaces will become scratched and worn down until they’re just not shiny anymore.
+There might be accidental spills from time to time, which can only worsen if done with a high-quality finish such as marble or travertine.

 What do you do?
 Go back to the stone dealer?
 Go back to the tile setter?
 Hardly.